How to Identify Your Yamaha Outboard (Serial, Model. and Year) to Buy the Right Parts

 Primary Serial Number Location

-On most Yamaha outboards, the serial number is located on a metal identification plate attached to the engine mounting bracket.
-This bracket is the section of the outboard that clamps or bolts to the transom.
+On most Yamaha outboards, the serial number is located on a metal identification plate attached to the engine mounting bracket (the bracket area that clamps or bolts to the transom).

 The plate typically includes: